 Get in Touch

-If you would like to find out more about the services that Carolyn Innes Dale provides or would like to book an appointment, please phone the practice, send or send us an email.
+If you would like to find out more about the services that Carolyn Innes Psychology provides or would like to book an appointment, please complete the New Client Enquiry, send an email or register on the Client Portal to book a complementary 15-minute Intake Consultation.

 Email